How to choose broadband for a second home

 Is satellite broadband any good for a remote second home?

 Satellite broadband does offer a solution for properties that struggle to receive any other kind of signal, with monthly payments not so different from cabled broadband.
 However, there is no rolling contract option available and the initial set up cost can be pricey.
-Also, think about whether you do want a satellite dish on your picturesque holiday property.
+Also, think about whether you really want a satellite dish on your holiday property.

 Can I just get a dongle for my laptop to watch TV?